-If a stock exchange market that trades securities is able to reflect all conceivable information promptly and accurately, the market is deemed efficient.
-The idea behind an efficient market is that investors will always consider all available information while making decisions.
+If a stock exchange market that trades securities can reflect all conceivable information promptly and accurately, the market is deemed efficient (Liu et al., 2020).
+The idea behind an efficient market is that investors will always consider all available information while deciding (Kinateder et al., 2019).
 As a result, the same price they trade reflects it.
-As a result, the information factor is already factored into market prices.
-The efficient market theory is still a topic of discussion among financial practitioners and academics.
-(Ricciardi et al., 2008).
-Omit, just state that using the efficient market hypothesis....
+As a result, the information factor is already factored into market prices (Trisanti, 2020).
+The efficient market theory is still a topic of discussion among financial practitioners and academics (Phuong, 2021).

-The efficient market hypothesis was first proposed by Fama in 1970, and it divides market efficiency into three types: weak form, strong form, and strong form.
-In 1991, however, he developed the efficiency notion into a more broad classification to evaluate return predictability, semi-strong form efficiency or event studies, and market efficiency testing in the strong form, known as private information testing.
-According to this concept, a market is efficient if no one (individual or institutional investors) can get abnormal profits using existing trading tactics after risk has been taken into account.
-No one can get abnormal returns with the use of private information if the market is efficient and robust (Kwon & Yin, 2015).
-Omit,
+The efficient market hypothesis was first proposed by Fama in 1970, and it divides market efficiency into three types: weak form, powerful form, and potent form (Lim et al., 2012).
+In 1991, however, he developed the efficiency notion into a more broad classification to evaluate return predictability, semi-strong form efficiency or event studies, and market efficiency testing in the strong form, known as private information testing (Lim et al., 2012; Phuong, 2021; Škrinjarić, 2021).
+According to this concept, a market is efficient if no one (individual or institutional investors) can get abnormal profits using existing trading tactics after risk has been considered (Škrinjarić, 2021).
+No one can get abnormal returns with the use of private information if the market is efficient and robust (Ali et al., 2021; RYANDONO et al., 2021).

+Figure 1.
+Growing Number of Investor in stock market Indonesia
-The increasing number of potential investors in the stock market makes research or observations on stock returns attractive to investors or academics in Indonesia (Deswanto & Siregar, 2018; Ryandono et al., 2021; Widyarti et al., 2021).

-On the other hand, various events such as political conditions, natural disasters, wars, legal issues also often affect the activity on the stock market in Indonesia.
-Omit - start with your issue and do not summarize the field of finance!!!!

-One of the events that are allegedly able to cause changes in prices and trading volume in 2020 is the condition of the Covid-19 pandemic in Indonesia.
+The increasing number of potential investors in the stock market makes research or observations on stock returns attractive to investors or academics in Indonesia (Herwany et al., 2021; PRATAMA, 2014; RYANDONO et al., 2021; Widyarti et al., 2021).
+Various events, such as political conditions, natural disasters, wars, legal issues, also often affect the activity on the stock market in Indonesia (Herwany et al., 2021; Widyarti et al., 2021).
+One event that can allegedly cause changes in prices and trading volume in 2020 is the condition of the Covid-19 pandemic in Indonesia.

-The Covid-19 pandemic in Indonesia has resulted in a shift in trading hours on the Indonesia Stock Exchange, which is a negative signal (bad news) better just write unfavorable news.
-Signal means something different that encourages investors to sell their stock.
-Write it in an hypothetical form: i.e. presumably....
+The Covid-19 pandemic in Indonesia has resulted in a shift in trading hours on the Indonesia Stock Exchange, which is a negative signal (bad news) that encourages investors to sell their stock (RYANDONO et al., 2021; Widyarti et al., 2021).
 The Covid-19 outbreak has wreaked havoc on Indonesia's economy, affecting a variety of industries.
-Recessions and economic crises as a result of an economic downturn are the hazards that investors and stock market analysts are concerned about (Baker et al., 2020).
-Various enterprises in the real sector were affected by the Covid-19 pandemic, causing significant disruptions in business and production activities, with some even deciding to close or go out of business.
-Of course, this has the effect of forcing many employees to resign, so lowering the community's purchasing power.
-Because it has an impact on the management of public finances, the economic instability caused by Covid-19 is one of the historic occasions.
-This event which of the above?
-You need to be specific instead of general statements. must be experimentally demonstrated to have a greater impact on the state of the Indonesian stock market; consequently, an event study must be used to test the information content of the event.
-It is not clear yet what is your goal: the fact that unfavorable news cause a decline in the stock market cannot be a topic for an academic paper.
-What are you trying to say (in addition)
+Recessions and economic crises because of an economic downturn are the hazards that investors and stock market analysts are concerned about (Baker et al., 2020).
+Various enterprises in the real sector were affected by the Covid-19 pandemic, causing significant disruptions in business and production activities, with some even deciding to close or go out of business (Bai et al., 2021; Clark et al., 2021; Rakshit et al., 2021).
+Of course, this has the effect of forcing many employees to resign, so lowering the community's purchasing power (Contractor, 2022).
+Because it affects the management of public finances, the economic instability caused by Covid-19 is one of the historic occasions (Alam et al., 2020; Magno & Cassia, 2021).
+This event must be experimentally shown to have a greater impact on the state of the Indonesian stock market; an event study must test the information content of the event (RYANDONO et al., 2021).